BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ## Finally placing objects to unleash your abstract vision

-Enable this tool, which allows you to create objects on click, without dragging them from the Root Temlates window
+Enable `Place` tool, which allows you to create objects on click (`5` keybind), without dragging them from the `Root Temlates` window

 ![creating-a-new-level-12-place-tool.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-12-place-tool.webp)

-Then find an object and place it by clicking on terrain You can also hold left mouse button to rotate the object before placing it
+Then find an object in `Root Templates` and place it by clicking on terrain You can also hold left mouse button to rotate the object before placing it

 ![creating-a-new-level-place-object.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-place-object.webp)